literallycanvas/literallycanvas.github.com/index.rst

 that this isn't the only HTML5 drawing tool on the block.
 However, it is unique in several ways:

-* **It's open source.** Other drawing tools seem to be almost exclusively provided by businesses whose core feature is their drawing tool or freelancers who want you to pay them to adapt their work to your use case.
+* **It's open source.** It's developed by the community for many purposes and is free to use and extend.

 * **It's a widget, not an application.** Literally Canvas is intended to live inside your application in the way that works best for you.
-It doesn't take over your screen.
-It doesn't (intentionally) gobble up events.
-It tries to keep its UI to a minimum.

-* **It wants to be extended.** We've tried to design it with extensibility in mind.
-We hope to improve the tool API in future releases.
+* **It wants to be extended.** There is a public API for adding new shapes and tools.

 * **It's fast and looks good.** Literally Canvas is optimized to work with complex drawings, and it smooths lines naturally to avoid the unsightly line